ENTREP 474: NUvention: Energy and Sustainability

 Prerequisites

-There are no prerequisites, but prior Farley coursework or practical experience in a relevant field is encouraged.
-An application is required.
+None, however prior Farley coursework or practical experience in a relevant field is encouraged.

 Description